marshallturley/startup/notes.md

 I've never really understood Github but now that I am learning about what it does, I think it's actually really cool and could be beneficial in the future.

+These notes can be used on any exam or assignment throughout the semester.
+Remember to use git add, then git commit -m to type the commit comment, then push everything back to the repository in git hub.

 [My startup - Simon](https://simon.cs260.click)

 ## Helpful links